Blogging for Dummies: A Summary for Beginners

 Dreamhost is an excellent place to start.
 You can buy the Web Hosting Total Package which comes with

 - No Limits on Traffic, Storage, and Websites*

 - Free SSL Encryption with Let’s Encrypt

 - 1-Click WordPress Installer

 Get Domain & Hosting in this Simple Steps.

-Turning to Bluehost to get all of what I mentioned above (and more) would be a great call.
+Turn to Dreamhost to get all of what I mentioned above (and more) would be a great call.
 Registering an account with this hosting provider only takes a few simple steps.

 Step 1: First of all, is to select a domain.
 Enter the name you want to check if it is available.
 If it is, the price will come up and it usually is under $10, per year.